“I think you will like it ma.” The makeup artist tried again, a repeated attempt to convince Akudo to get faux eyelashes.

 She had briefly changed her mind after the altercation with Ronke over a month ago though.
 She knew Femi would be attending the reunion, and Ronke’s insecurities guaranteed she would be present.

 She had written Ronke a text message the day after their big fight saying she wanted to talk, but no reply had come.
 Since she was hell bent on not apologizing, she made no further contact.
+A small part of her had made peace with the fact that their friendship may be permanently altered after that fight.

 She missed her though.